themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## JS Design Patterns

-- JS code is more complex today than ever before, as we are bringing the desktop experience to the web, abusing of events, ASYNC, SPA, unit testing, etc.
+- JS code is more complex today than ever before.
+   - Dazzling experience & interaction
+   - ASYNC (AJAX/AJAJ) & Callbacks / Promises
+   - Single Page Applications
 - Good reasons to use Design Patterns in JS:
-   - Avoid "spaghetti code" (hard to read and maintain for the lack of structure).
+   - Avoid "spaghetti code" (unstructured and hard to read).
-   - Improve overall maintainability, making it clear to identify where to change the code.
+   - Better overall maintainability, making it clear where to change the code.
-   - Enable more objective unit tests.
+   - Far more objective unit tests.
-- Today we are covering some Design Patterns for Large-scale JS applications.
+- Today we are covering some of the work of [Stoyan Stefanov](https://twitter.com/stoyanstefanov) and [Addy Osmani](https://twitter.com/addyosmani).

 ---